SSithub/Sonics.ai/README.md

 <br>

-The SONICS.ai application is fundamentally built leveraging the advanced multi-modal capabilities of the **Gemini 2.5 Flash Image model (nano banana)** (gemini-2.5-flash-image-preview).
-This model is central to the app's entire visual creation process.
+The app's core feature is the ability to process a combination of multiple input images and a detailed text prompt and to make independent edits in scene, characters, dialogues in the comic.

 <br>

-Its core feature is the ability to process a combination of multiple input images and a detailed text prompt.

 <br>